Blake-Madden/i18n-check/README.md

                      (e.g., debugging functions).
   notL10NAvailable:  Check for strings not exposed for translation.
   deprecatedMacros:  Check for deprecated text macros (e.g., wxT()).
+  nonUTF8File:       Check that files containing extended ASCII characters are UTF-8 encoded.
+  unencodedExtASCII: Check for strings that contain extended ASCII characters that are not encoded.

 --log-l10n-allowed: Whether it is acceptable to pass translatable strings to
                     logging functions.
 Setting this to false will emit warnings